Window Treatments not only beautify your home or business, but also save you money!

 The study focused on older homes that are typically smaller and less insulated than newer construction.
 Resulting data supports awnings and solar shades as “smart” retrofits to help make older homes more energy efficient.

-For example, the study showed that awnings on a home with single or double glazed windows in Pittsburgh, PA can reduce cooling energy 46-50% in a hot year compared to the same house without awnings.
+For example, the study showed that awnings on a home with single or double glazed windows (like the ones you can get at MWT Windows) in Pittsburgh, PA can reduce cooling energy 46-50% in a hot year compared to the same house without awnings.
 Correlating cost savings can range from $81 to $102.
 In a hot city like Phoenix, AZ the net savings was $193 in a typical year.

 “The sun’s rays through glass are responsible for almost 20% of the load on your air conditioner,” says Michelle Sahlin, Managing Director of PAMA.
 “Awnings reduce direct solar gain through windows.”